 The Q Ratio and Market Valuation: April Update

-Note: This update includes the latest monthly close data.
+Note: This update includes the April close data.

 The Q Ratio is a popular method of estimating the fair value of the stock market developed by Nobel Laureate James Tobin.
 It's a fairly simple concept, but laborious to calculate.
 The Q Ratio is the total price of the market divided by the replacement cost of all its companies.
 Fortunately, the government does the work of accumulating the data for the calculation.
 The numbers are supplied in the Federal Reserve Z.1 Financial Accounts of the United States of the United States, which is released quarterly.

-The ratio subsequent to the latest Fed data (through 2017 Q4) is based on a subjective process that factors in the monthly closes for the Vanguard Total Market ETF (VTI).
+The ratio subsequent to the latest Z.1 Fed data (through 2018 Q3) is based on a subjective process that factors in the monthly closes for the Vanguard Total Market ETF (VTI).

 Unfortunately, the Q Ratio isn't a very timely metric.
 The Z.1 data is over two months old when it's released, and three additional months will pass before the next release.
 To address this problem, our monthly updates include an estimate for the more recent months based on changes in the VTI price (the Vanguard Total Market ETF) as a surrogate for Corporate Equities; Liability.